Konamti/GridTestimonials/README.md

 ### What I learned

 I didn't know I could manipulate the postion of background image using the x and y axis.
-I was interesting to learn this property.
+It was interesting to learn this property.

 ```css
 background-position-x: calc(100% - 70px);